-Accrued Expenses- The Company accrues for variable consideration related to rebates, sales incentives and allowances, distribution service fees, and returns.
-Such estimates are recorded in the same period the related revenue is recognized, resulting in a reduction of product revenue and the establishment of the accrued expense.
-The Company also accrues expenses related to development activities performed by third parties based on an evaluation of services received and efforts expended pursuant to the terms of the contractual arrangements.
+Accrued Expenses-The Company accrues expenses related to development activities performed by third parties based on an evaluation of services received and efforts expended pursuant to the terms of the contractual arrangements.
 Payments under some of these contracts depend on clinical trial milestones.
 There may be instances in which payments made to the Company's vendors will exceed the level of services provided and result in a prepayment of expenses.
 In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate, the Company will adjust the accrual or prepaid expense accordingly.

-Stock-Based Compensation-The Company accounts for all stock-based awards granted as compensation expense at fair value.
-The Company generally issues stock option awards with the measurement date for awards as the date of grant.
-Stock-based compensation costs are recognized as expense over the employees' requisite service period, which is the vesting period, on a straight-line basis.
+Stock-Based Compensation-The Company accounts for all stock-based payment awards granted to employees and non-employees as compensation expense at fair value.
+The Company's stock-based payments include stock options and grants of common stock, including common stock subject to vesting.
+The measurement date for employee awards is the date of grant, and stock-based compensation costs are recognized as expense over the employees' requisite service period, which is the vesting period, on a straight-line basis.
+The measurement date for nonemployee awards is generally the date the services are completed, resulting in periodic adjustments to stock-based compensation during the vesting terms for changes in the fair value of the awards.
+Stock-based compensation costs for nonemployees are recognized as expense over the vesting period on a straight-line basis.
 Stock-based compensation is classified in the accompanying consolidated statements of operations based on the function to which the related services are provided, or capitalized with inventory until related expense is recognized.